zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

  Simone says, “Oh, yes, of course.
 How are you?”
 Renaldo  says, “I’m doing well.
 The reason I’m calling is that I was very impressed with you  last week, and I’d like to offer you the job (I would like to say this job is yours if you want it).”
 Simone says, “Thank you very much.
 I’m delighted to hear it.”
 This is a somewhat formal way of saying I’m very happy hear that new s; I’m very happy to find out that you are offering me, in this case, a job.
 Simone says, “I really appreciate the job offer.”
 The “job offer” is when t hey say either by telling you or by writing you that we are offering you a job; we are saying you can have this job if you want it.

 Renaldo says, “I think we now need to talk about salary,” the amount of money that you’re paid.
 “Salary” is the amount of money that  you’re paid in a year, regardless of how many hours you work.
 There are two wa ys of being paid.
-One is with a salary, where you get paid a certain amount o f money even if you work 10 hours a day.
+One is with a salary, where you get paid a certain amount of money even if you work 10 hours a day.
 The other way of getting paid is a wa ge (wage).
 A “wage” is when you are paid usually by the hour; so the more hours you work the more you’re paid.
 In the United States, most professional positions (administrative positions) are by salary, not by the hour.
-Hourly wages ar e usually for jobs that perhaps don’t require the same level of education as a professional job does, but that’s not always the case.
+Hourly wages are usually for jobs that perhaps don’t require the same level of education as a professional job does, but that’s not always the case.

 Renaldo asks Simone, “What are your salary requirements ( what is the amount of money that you need and expect from this job)?”
 Sim one says, “Well, for this type of position (for this kind of job), I would be loo king for a salary range between $60,000 and $65,000.”
 “I would be looking” is just a slightly more formal way of saying I am looking for a salary range.
 A “range ” is the highest and lowest amount of something.
 In this case, the salary rang e is the lowest amount that she would accept to the highest amount that you coul d expect.
 She, of course, would take a higher salary, we guess.
 But the sala ry range would be the average salary, the salary that would be typical for a job like this.